Lee Chih-kai: 2014

 Lee competed at the Pacific Rim Championships and helped the Chinese Taipei team finish sixth.
-Individually, he finished thirteenth in the all-around and fourth on the vault.
+Individually, he finished 13th in the all-around and fourth on the vault.
 He then represented Chinese Taipei at the 2014 Asian Games where the team finished sixth.
-He then finished sixth in the all-around final.
+Individually, he finished sixth in the all-around final.
 In the event finals, he finished eighth on the floor exercise and fifth on the vault.
-He then competed at the World Championships in Nanning where the Chinese Taipei team finished twenty-fourth.
+He then competed at the World Championships in Nanning where the Chinese Taipei team finished 24th.

 2015

 Lee represented Chinese Taipei at the 2015 Summer Universiade and helped the team finish ninth.
-Then at the World Championships in Glasgow where the Chinese Taipei team finished twenty-third.
-Individually, Lee finished forty-second in the all-around and qualified for the 2016 Olympic Test Event.
+Then at the World Championships in Glasgow, he helped the Chinese Taipei team finished 23rd.
+Individually, Lee finished 42nd in the all-around and qualified for the 2016 Olympic Test Event.

 2016

-In April, Lee competed at the Olympic Test Event where he finished forty-seventh in the all-around and qualified as an individual for the 2016 Olympic Games.
+In April, Lee competed at the Olympic Test Event where he finished 47th in the all-around and qualified as an individual for the 2016 Olympic Games.
 One month prior to the Olympics, Lee broke his foot and tore ligaments in his ankle, so he only competed on the pommel horse in Rio.
-He finished thirty-first on the pommel horse in the qualification round and did not advance into the final.
-This marked Chinese Taipei’s highest individual finish at the Olympic Games in gymnastics.
+He finished 31st on the pommel horse in the qualification round and did not advance into the final.
+This marked Chinese Taipei's highest individual finish at the Olympic Games in gymnastics.